MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Background

-- Surface Hub 2S devices can be migrated provided they meet specific prerequisites.
-- The migration process is initiated via the Surface Hub 2S OS Migration Launcher - Microsoft Teams Rooms app, which can be installed directly on a Surface Hub 2S or remotely via Intune or other cloud management tools.
+- Begin the migration process via the downloadable **Surface Hub 2S OS Migration Launcher - Microsoft Teams Rooms** app, which you can install directly on a Surface Hub 2S or remotely via Intune or other cloud management tools.

 > [!NOTE]
 > The Migration Launcher app is specifically for Surface Hub 2S devices transitioning from the Windows 10 Team edition OS to Microsoft Teams Rooms on Windows experience (comprised of the Windows 11 IoT Enterprise 22H2 OS running the Microsoft Teams Rooms application).
 Installing the Migration Launcher app on a Surface Hub 2S triggers the migration if the device meets the prerequisite conditions.
 The app provides no other functionality and no user interface.

+### Migration Launcher app deletes OS and data

 > [!CAUTION]
-> Do not install the Migration Launcher app on Surface Hub 2S unless you are prepared for immediate migration.
+> Do not install the Migration Launcher app on Surface Hub 2S unless you are prepared for immediate migration to Microsoft Teams Rooms on Windows experience.

-### Additional considerations

-- Migration completely removes the Windows 10 Team edition OS.
+- Migration completely removes the Windows 10 Team edition operating system that comes with Surface Hub 2S.
-- By electing to install the Migration Launcher application on a Surface Hub 2S and thereby initiate a software migration, customers acknowledge they will completely remove the Windows 10 Team edition OS, including uninstalling and removing any accounts, data, and other current configurations.
+- By selecting to install the Migration Launcher app on a Surface Hub 2S and thereby initiate a software migration, you consent to the removal of the Windows 10 Team edition OS, including the uninstall and removal of accounts, data, and other current configurations.
-- The Microsoft Teams Rooms on Windows experience on a Surface Hub 2S  put the device into an increased energy consumption state due to the new software platform's different sleep state and power management characteristics.
+- The Microsoft Teams Rooms on Windows experience puts on Surface Hub 2S into an increased energy consumption state due to changes in default sleep state and power management settings.
-- This app does not affect first-generation Surface Hub models (as neither software migration nor the Microsoft Teams Rooms on Windows experience are supported on first-generation Surface Hubs).
+- This app does not affect first-generation Surface Hub models.
+The Microsoft Teams Rooms on Windows experience is not supported on first-generation Surface Hubs (Surface Hub v1).
 - The migration process involves downloading approximately 30 GB and requires a minimum amount of available storage on-system to create a temporary partition.

 ## Prerequisites

-- Ensure Surface Hub 2S is connected to the Internet and has the latest Windows Updates, including  Microsoft Corporation - System Hardware Update - 11/21/2023.
+- Ensure Surface Hub 2S is connected to the Internet and has the latest Windows Updates, including **Microsoft Corporation - System Hardware Update - 11/21/2023**.
-- To get all the required updates, sign in with Admin credentials, go to **All apps > Settings** >**Update and Security** >**Windows Update**, and install all updates.
-Repeat this process to ensure you have all the available updates.
+- To get all the required updates, sign in with Admin credentials, go to **All apps > Settings** >**Update and Security** >**Windows Update**, and install all updates. - Repeat the update retrieval process until you have installed all the available updates.
 - Once updated, confirm that the UEFI version is **699.845.768.0** or later.
 - Migration requires Windows 11 [OS Build19045.3758](https://support.microsoft.com/en-us/topic/november-30-2023-kb5032278-os-build-19045-3758-preview-0ae14f06-577e-4eb3-8fcb-c722f3f9dc29).
 - Confirm network access to required sites: **.devices.microsoft.com and download.microsoft.com**.
 - Validate that your network can handle a **30 GB download**.

-## Install the Migration Launcher app to trigger a migration
+## Install Migration Launcher app to trigger a migration

 Choose one of the following options: